its-mkarmakar/Duplicate-Youtube/README.md

 # Duplicate Youtub

-This project is a clone of the YouTube front page, created using HTML, CSS, and JavaScript.
+This project is a clone of the YouTube front page, created using HTML5, CSS3, and JavaScript.

 ## Description

 The Duplicate Youtub project aims to replicate the visual design and functionality of the YouTube front page.
-By utilizing modern web technologies, including HTML, CSS, and JavaScript, this clone provides users with a familiar interface for browsing and discovering videos.
+By utilizing modern web technologies, including HTML5, CSS3, and JavaScript, this clone provides users with a familiar interface for browsing and discovering videos.

 ## Features